Cost of Doing Business in East Central Indiana

 Local Income Tax

-Local income tax varies by county within the region and is a combination of county adjusted gross income taxes (CAGIT), county economic development income taxes (CEDIT), and county option income taxes (COIT) with an overall average of 1.773%.
+Local income tax varies by county within the region and is a combination of county adjusted gross income taxes (CAGIT), county economic development income taxes (CEDIT), and county option income taxes (COIT).

 Real and personal property tax is assessed at 100 percent of market value.
 Tax rates and exemptions vary among local jurisdictions, but are capped at 3 percent for business property pursuant to state law.